Last Updated on 05/21/2021

 As far as day moisturizers go, I reach for Avène Optimale Moisturizer made with thermal water and SPF.
 Embryolisse Lait Crème Concentre is also famous and used by celebrity makeup artists.
-I’ve seen women wipe out an entire shelf, dumping about 20 bottles in their hand cart at CityPharma.
-It’s one of my favorite moisturizers too and at about $15 in France, you can’t go wrong (also available for slightly more at Amazon or Target).
+I’ve seen women wipe out an entire shelf, dumping about 20 bottles in their hand cart at CityPharma in Paris.
+It’s one of my favorite French moisturizers too and it’s at a great price point.
+You can’t go wrong.

 Be sure to pick up a bottle of Nuxe Huile Prodigieuse Dry Oil at the beginning of your trip and use the multi purpose oil during your stay.
 Memories are strongly linked to scent.
 Each time I use my oil, it brings me back to days walking around Paris and nights spend under the twinkling lights of the Eiffel Tower.